Democrats Weigh Including Obstruction and Mueller Report During First House Judiciary Impeachment Hearing

 When the White House declined to send lawyers to the first House Judiciary Committee impeachment hearing on Wednesday, top White House lawyer Pat Cipollone dismissed the day as “an academic discussion with law professors.”

-While that may have been technically true, with four constitutional legal scholars as witnesses debating the standards for impeachment, the Dec.
+While that may have been technically true, with four constitutional legal scholars as witnesses debating the standards for impeachment for eight and a half hours, the Dec.
 4 hearing provided a window into what could be a pivotal debate among Democrats on how the committee decides to tackle impeachment.
 The day’s proceedings suggested the committee may be leaning towards making a broader case for impeachment than previously known, possibly including one or more counts of obstruction among the articles of impeachment they draft as well as evidence from Mueller’s investigation to undergird those counts.

 In his opening statement, Judiciary Committee Chairman Jerrold Nadler used his first day back in the impeachment spotlight to advocate for including articles like obstruction of justice and obstruction of Congress in the potential articles of impeachment that his committee is charged with writing, noting, as he has multiple times before, that the White House’s defiance of Congress has been unprecedented.
 “This Committee has voted to impeach two presidents for obstructing justice,” Nadler said.
 “We have voted to impeach one president for obstructing a congressional investigation.
 To the extent that President Trump’s conduct fits these categories, there is precedent for recommending impeachment here.”